javascript-tutorial/en.javascript.info/10-regular-expressions/03-regexp-character-classes/article.md

 - String end, and the last string character is `\w`.
 - Inside the string: from one side is `\w`, from the other side -- not `\w`.

-For instance, in the string `subject:Hello, Java!` the following positions fit `\b`:
+For instance, in the string `subject:Hello, Java!` the following positions match `\b`:

 ![](hello-java-boundaries.png)